daschablume/g2p_correction/README.md

 #### Setup ####
 1. Download/clone the repository
 2. Have your Docker app open
+3. ```docker pull ubuntu:22.04``` – if you don't have an ubuntu image in your docker
-3. Being inside the `g2p_correction` directory, build the Docker image:
+4. Being inside the `g2p_correction` directory, build the Docker image:
     ```docker build -t g2p_correction:latest .```

 #### Running the app within Docker Container ####